 - 1 cup self-rising flour

 - 1/3 cup sugar

 - Splash of milk, if needed

 Mix together the dried fruit and cranberries in a large bowl, then pour the hot tea over.
 Cover with cling film and leave to soak overnight.
 Drain the fruit and discard the tea.

 Cut butter into the flour to combine.
 It helps to cut the cold butter into smaller pieces first and then toss them separately into the flour making sure they each get covered in flour before you start “cutting.”
 There are several ways to cut the butter and flour together.
 I prefer to use a pastry blender made specifically for this purpose.
 My mom uses two butter knives moving them in opposite directions (kind of like a sharpening motion) actually cutting the butter.
 A fork works too, but care should be taken not to over “mash” the butter.

-Add the sugar, spices, dried fruit and then the egg.
+Add the sugar, spices, dried fruit, and then the egg.
 Mix to combine, and then form a ball of dough, using a splash of milk if needed.
-Roll out the pastry until it is a ¼’ thick and cut into 3’ rounds with a biscuit cutter.
-If you don't have a biscuit cutter you can use an empty tin, vegetable or tuna can.
+Roll out the pastry until it is ¼’ thick and cut into 3’ rounds with a biscuit cutter.
+If you don't have a biscuit cutter you can use an empty tin, vegetable, or tuna can.